naman0r/CS4100-CR-bot/README.md

 Group 8 Final Project for CS4100 at Northeastern University (Fall 2025)

+AI Use disclosure: AI was used to understand parts of documentation of pyautogui for image detection, confidence level, etc (specifically Claude Sonnet 4.5).
+AI was also used to debug errors at certain occasions and understand why our code was crashing.
+AI was also used for a brief discussion about the feasibilities of other AI strategies in our project (like DQNs and differenciating between different types of RL and their feasibilities)

 ## Project Description

 This project implements an AI agent capable of playing the mobile game Clash Royale.
 The agent uses Reinforcement Learning (specifically Q-Learning) to learn optimal card placement strategies over time.
 The bot interacts with the game running on an Android emulator (BlueStacks) using screen capture and mouse automation.